 Those are just the options for AT&T's high-speed fiber networks, and those may not be available in all regions.
 Fear not, though: there are lots of other internet plans to choose from.
 The rest of AT&T's internet plans are named after their speeds, so there's not much to explain here:

-If you're not feeling real familiar with that those internet speeds mean, then you'll want to head over to our post on understanding internet speeds and brush up on internet speeds and streaming internet requirements.
+If you're not feeling real familiar with what those internet speeds mean, then you'll want to head over to our post on understanding internet speeds and brush up on internet speeds and streaming internet requirements.

 Keep in mind that these different offers have different data allowances.
 You'll be capped at 1 TB of data with the Internet 100 and Internet 300 packages.
 Internet 1000 offers unlimited data.
 A terabyte is a lot of data, but you should keep the limits in mind, as exceeding them will cost you extra cash.

 Also worth noting is the fact that AT&T U-verse's fastest internet speeds may not be available in all areas — which brings us to our next section.

 Is AT&T U-verse an option in your area?
 That all depends.
 Like other ISPs, AT&T U-verse is available in some regions of the United States, but not others.
 The map below shows the basics: as of this writing, AT&T offers internet service in Alabama, Arkansas, California, Florida, Georgia, Illinois, Indiana, Kansas, Kentucky, Louisiana, Michigan, Mississippi, Missouri, Nevada, North Carolina, Ohio, Oklahoma, South Carolina, Tennessee, Texas, and Wisconsin.